wcchin/pyreveal/README.md

 1. cd your_slides_dir
 2. create a file named whatever.md (with .md extension)
 3. follow the instruction in the following sections and write the slides content inside the whatever.md
+4. run the command, see the following "usage" section

 ### slides configuration